India's growing NFT industry says cryptocurrency laws shouldn't cripple innovation

-The fast-growing non-fungible tokens (NFTS) industry of India, which has seen an active participation from Bollywood megastars including Amitabh Bachchan and Salman Khan, is hopeful that the impending cryptocurrency regulations in India do not hamper the digital art innovation.
+The fast-growing non-fungible tokens (NFTs) industry of India, which has seen an active participation from Bollywood megastars including Amitabh Bachchan and Salman Khan, is hopeful that the impending cryptocurrency regulations in India do not hamper the digital art innovation.

 NFTs have seen increased interest from the artists and investors community alike with exclusive NFT collections by platforms showcasing snippets from the lives and work of Bollywood stars.
 However, the proposed bill by the government aimed at banning the private cryptocurrencies has put a big question mark on the segment's expansion.

 NFTs are a form of crypto asset in which each token is entirely unique.
 They can be used as a digital certificate of authenticity for any asset, digital or physical.
 NFTs are currently ruling the e-commerce space with brands, artists, filmmakers, and athletes actively becoming a part of the digital asset revolution.